-

 On this page

-1.1 Section 36(1) of the Privacy Act provides for an individual (the complainant) to complain to the Commissioner about an interference with their privacy by certain Australian Government agencies or private sector organisations (the respondent).[1]
+1.3 Section 36(1) of the Privacy Act allows an individual (the complainant) to complain to the Commissioner about an act or practice of certain Australian Government agencies or private sector organisations (the respondent) that may be an interference with their privacy.
+[2]

-1.3 The Privacy Act also provides for representative complaints to be made on behalf of a class of people where all the class members are affected by an interference with privacy (s 38(1)).
+1.5 The Privacy Act also allows representative complaints to be made on behalf of a class of people where all the class members are affected by an alleged privacy interference (s 38(1)).

 - a breach of an Australian Privacy Principle (APP) or a registered APP privacy code[3]

-- a breach of rules under s 17 in relation to tax file number information
+- a breach of the rules made under s 17 in relation to tax file number information

 - a breach of a provision of Part IIIA or the registered CR code, [4] and